digitalyoshixi/zettelkasten/content/Genetic Screening.md

   - biology
   - health
 ---
-Identifying individuals who have a higher risk of developing disorders
+Identifying if a individual is a carrier of a gene for a specific disorder.